ASICS NOVABLAST 5 Running Shoe Review

 • Not as propulsive as super shoes.

-The ASICS NOVABLAST 5 offers amazing cushioning, providing a plush underfoot experience.
-The cushioning is well-balanced, making it comfortable for long-distance runs.
+The ASICS NOVABLAST 5 offers great cushioning, providing a plush underfoot experience.
+The heel is more protective than the forefoot, but overall, the cushioning is relatively well-balanced, making it comfortable for a variety of runs.
 The shoe absorbs impact effectively without feeling overly soft.

 Pros